bsilverthorn/maccarone/README.md

 Maccarone: use English in your Python 🍝
 ========================================

-Maccarone is an experimental tool that lets you program in English within your Python source code:
+Maccarone is an experimental tool that lets you write English inside Python source code:

 ```python
 def main(path: str):